-The Department of Mechanical and Energy Engineering (MEE) at the University of North Texas (UNT) is 10 years young and has experienced rapid growth over this period.
+The Department of Mechanical and Energy Engineering (MEE) at the University of North Texas (UNT) is 11 years young and has experienced rapid growth over this period.
 UNT is a “R1 Doctoral University with the highest research activity”, which is Carnegie’s top classification for research universities.
-The department is committed to educating globally competitive engineers and tomorrow’s leaders by teaching innovative courses and conducting leading edge research within the broad area of mechanical and energy-related sciences.
+The department is committed to educating globally competitive engineers and tomorrow’s leaders by teaching innovative courses and conducting leading-edge research within the broad area of mechanical and energy-related sciences.
 With an undergraduate enrollment of over 790 students and a graduate enrollment of 65 M.S. and 20 Ph.D. students, it is one of the most sought after majors in the college of engineering.
 To participate in this growth, we are seeking new colleagues and fellow teacher-scholars interested in joining a dynamic department with an ABET accredited degree program and research-oriented graduate programs.
 The position details can be obtained below –

 Associate/Assistant Professor: These positions are available in broad areas of mechanical and energy engineering, including thermo-fluid sciences, energy, solid mechanics, mechanical systems, modeling and simulation, and design.
-Preference will be given, but not limited, to research expertise and experience in applied areas of MEE such as computational mechanics, computational thermo-fluid sciences, alternate or renewable energy, sustainable/green manufacturing, corrosion engineering, and combustion engineering that have good potential of research funding and technology development.
+Preference will be given, but not limited, to research expertise and experience in applied areas of MEE such as computational mechanics, computational thermo-fluid sciences, alternate or renewable energy, sustainable/green manufacturing, corrosion engineering, and combustion engineering that have a good potential of research funding and technology development.

-Visiting Lecturer: Full time visiting lecturer (non-tenure track), starting in the Fall semester of 2017.
+Lecturer: Full time lecturer (non-tenure track), starting in the Fall semester of 2019.
 The Candidate selected will teach undergraduate and graduate courses in relevant areas of Mechanical and Energy Engineering, and participate in ABET accreditation evaluation and assessment, curriculum development, student advising and/or other academic service related responsibilities.
 The minimum requirement for the position is an earned M.S. degree in Mechanical Engineering or a related discipline, with a minimum of 18 graduate credit hours directly related to the courses taught.
 Preferred qualifications is a Ph.D. in Mechanical Engineering, ore related discipline, and one year university teaching experience is preferred.

-Minimum qualifications include an earned doctorate in mechanical engineering or a closely-related field.
+Minimum qualifications include an earned doctorate in Mechanical Engineering or a closely-related field.
 For the Assistant Professor position, a strong publication record and the potential to succeed in securing research funding and mentoring graduate students are required.
-For the Associate Professor/Professor position the additional requirements include a sustained record of scholarship and external research funding with active grant(s), successful mentoring of junior faculty, and recognized services.
+For the Associate Professor/Professor position, the additional requirements include a sustained record of scholarship and external research funding with active grant(s), successful mentoring of junior faculty, and recognized services.

 The University of North Texas is an Equal Opportunity/Access/Affirmative Action/Pro Disabled & Veteran Institution committed to diversity in its employment and educational programs, thereby creating a welcoming environment for everyone.